wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ErrorCountByCategory

-Represents number of errors for each category for a single timestamp.
-Timestamp is calculated according to the provided granularity value.
-If categories are selected, then unselected category field will have null as the value while other selected categories containing error count.
+Represents the number of errors from each category for a single timestamp.
+The timestamp is calculated according to the provided granularity value.
+If you select some categories, the error counts are retrieved only for those categories, and a `null` value is shown for the other categories that are not selected.

 <table>
 <thead>